-Facebook’s machine learning is pretty smart, meaning that lowest cost (that used to be called 'auto') bidding is often the best option for advertisers to use.
+Facebook’s machine learning is pretty smart, meaning that lowest cost bidding, which used to be called auto bidding, is often the best option for advertisers to use.

 This is because – and not a lot of non-Facebook advertisers realize this – every time your ads are eligible to be shown to a user they actually enter an auction process.
-If you want more detail on how the Facebook ads auction works, I wrote this article last year which breaks the process down nicely.
+If you want more detail on how the Facebook ads auction works, I wrote this article in 2018, which breaks the process down nicely.

-Stance simply took some existing, high quality, eye-catching product images and turned them into a slideshow that helped the company acheive a 2.4x higher CTR, 1.4x higher ROI, and 48% lower CPA.
+Stance simply took some existing, high quality, eye-catching product images and turned them into a slideshow that helped the company achieve a 2.4x higher CTR, 1.4x higher ROI, and 48% lower CPA.

 The image on its own is nothing spectacular, but paired with such clever copy it makes a powerful ad.
 You can tell by the comment a friend of mine made above it when they sent it to me!

-Great creatives can overcome bad targeting, which is another reason why broad targeting works better these days.
+Great creative content can overcome bad targeting, which is another reason why broad targeting works better these days.
 After all, no amount of clever targeting will get people to a) stop scrolling and b) click on ads with poor creative that isn’t engaging.

-Facebook also gives you the option at ad level to use different creative for different placements.
+Facebook also gives you the option at ad level to use different creative assets for different placements.
 I strongly urge you to make use of this feature where it makes sense.
-Particularly on placements like Stories, a bit of extra effort to add compelling creatives can pay off big-time.
+Particularly on placements like Stories, a bit of extra effort to add compelling creatives can pay off big time.

-For these reasons, advertisers in 2019 need to exercise caution with Lookalikes and not expect any immediate magic.
-Instead, businesses should test Lookalike audiences at different levels (all the way up to 8% and even 10% Lookalikes).
-They should also play about with 'stacking' Lookalikes on top of each other to find winning adsets.
+For these reasons, advertisers in 2019 need to exercise caution with lookalikes and not expect any immediate magic.
+Instead, businesses should test lookalike audiences at different levels (all the way up to 8% and even 10% lookalikes).
+They should also play around with stacking lookalikes on top of each other to find winning ad sets.

-I asked Andrew Foxwell, who co-runs Foxwell Digital and co-hosts the excellent e-commerce influence podcast for his best tip on Lookalikes in 2019: “I think the biggest one I can think of is spreading lookalikes out into different types, where possible.
+PRO TIP: I asked Andrew Foxwell, who co-runs Foxwell Digital and co-hosts the excellent ecommerce influence podcast for his best tip on lookalikes: “I think the biggest one I can think of is spreading lookalikes out into different types, where possible.
 Things like View Content LLAs are different than a Purchase LLA, so diversifying with LLAs of different types and sizes is good.”

-With all the privacy concerns and greater scrutiny of the platform, Facebook is actively cracking down on anyone trying to abuse the system or even offering a 'poor ads experience' to their users, making an understanding of these vital to anyone advertising on the platform in 2019.
+With all the privacy concerns and greater scrutiny of the platform, Facebook is actively cracking down on anyone trying to abuse the system or even offering a poor ads experience to their users, making an understanding of these vital to anyone advertising on the platform.

-Here’s an example of the kind of ‘spammy ads’ you would have got away with a few months ago but are likely to be penalized for now.
+Here’s an example of the kind of ‘spammy ads’ that used to be acceptable but are likely to be penalized now.